Orloxx23/OrlandoMmv3/README.md

 - **Weather Information:** Get real-time weather updates to plan your day and stay informed while browsing my website.

-- Chatbot:** Engage in a conversation with my chatbot if you feel like chatting or need more information about me.
+- **Chatbot:** Engage in a conversation with my chatbot if you feel like chatting or need more information about me.
+Customize the website by asking the chatbot, change theme and language.

 <!-- INSPIRATION -->